Skip to contents

 on_infeasible

-Character, one of "error" (default on group_imp()), "skip", or "mean" (default on slide_imp()).
-Controls behaviour when a group is infeasible for imputation, e.g., k/ncp exceeds the number of usable columns after applying colmax, or all subset columns in the group exceed colmax.
+Character.
+One of "error", "skip", or "mean".
+Controls behavior when a group is infeasible for imputation, for example when k or ncp exceeds the number of usable columns after applying colmax.

 Value

-A numeric matrix of the same dimensions as obj with missing values imputed.
+A numeric matrix of the same dimensions as obj, with missing values imputed.
+The returned object has class slideimp_results.

 Details

-Performs K-NN or PCA imputation on groups of features independently, which significantly reduces imputation time for large datasets.
+group_imp() performs K-NN or PCA imputation on feature groups independently, which can substantially reduce runtime for large matrices.

-Specify k and related arguments to use K-NN, or ncp and related arguments for PCA imputation.
+Specify k and related arguments to use K-NN imputation, or ncp and related arguments to use PCA imputation.
 If both k and ncp are NULL, group$parameters must supply either k or ncp for every group.

 Note

-A character string can be passed to group to name a supported Illumina platform (e.g., "EPICv2", "EPICv2_deduped"), which fetches the manifest automatically.
-This requires the slideimp.extra package (available on GitHub; see its README for installation instructions).
-Supported platforms are listed in slideimp.extra::slideimp_arrays.
+A character scalar can be passed to group to name a supported Illumina platform, such as "EPICv2" or "EPICv2_deduped".
+This requires the optional slideimp.extra package to be installed.
+Supported platforms are listed in the slideimp_arrays object in the slideimp.extra package.

 Parallelization

-• K-NN: use the cores argument (requires OpenMP).
-If mirai::daemons() are active, cores is automatically set to 1 to avoid nested parallelism.
+• K-NN: use the cores argument.
+If mirai daemons are active, cores is automatically set to 1 to avoid nested parallelism.

 • PCA: use mirai::daemons() instead of cores.